alonisser/integration-patterns-messaging/presentation.md

 * This kind of architecture is more decoupled.
 And we can call it "Event driven"

 ---
+# Integration problem: Connecting different messaging systems

+* We need to alert our app on an update in AWS DynamoDB.
+Our app is connected to RabbitMQ messaging system while DynamoDB emits SQS events

+---

 # Messaging Integration pattern: bridge